Francoist Spain: Economy

 On the brink of bankruptcy, a combination of pressure from the United States (including about $1.5 billion in aid 1954–1964), the IMF and technocrats from Opus Dei managed to "convince" the regime to liberalize the economy in 1959 in what amounted to a mini coup d'état which removed the old guard in charge of the economy, despite the opposition of Franco.
 However, this economic liberalisation was not accompanied by political reforms and oppression continued unabated.

 Economic growth picked up after 1959 after Franco took authority away from these ideologues and gave more power to the liberal technocrats.
 The country implemented several development policies and growth took off, creating the "Spanish Miracle".
-Concurrent with the absence of social reforms and the economic power shift, a tide of mass emigration commenced to European countries and to lesser extent to South America.
+Concurrent with the absence of social reforms and the economic power shift, a tide of mass emigration commenced to European countries and to a lesser extent to South America.
 Emigration helped the regime in two ways: the country got rid of surplus population and the emigrants supplied the country with much needed monetary remittances.

 During the 1960s, Spain experienced further increases in wealth.
 International firms established their factories in Spain.
 Spain became the second-fastest-growing economy in the world, alongside Brazil and just behind Japan.
 The rapid development of this period became known as the "Spanish Miracle".
 At the time of Franco's death, Spain still lagged behind most of Western Europe, but the gap between its GDP per capita and that of the major Western European economies had greatly narrowed.
 In world terms, Spain was already enjoying a fairly high material standard of living with basic but comprehensive services.
 However, the period between the mid-1970s and mid-1980s was to prove difficult as in addition to the oil shocks to which Spain was highly exposed, the settling of the new political order took priority over the modernising of the economy.